Chris Roberts – Game Journalist

 Match Day

 This was Chris Roberts’ second game for Ocean (who owned Imagine) on the BBC.
 Match Day was a massive game in its day leading to Ocean wanting to get it onto as many platforms as possible.
 Having just brought them a bestselling game for the BBC, Roberts must have seemed like the obvious choice for the job of porting it to the system.
 I know Martin Galway worked on the C-64 port so he may have been an influence also.
+But if you don’t happen to own a console that can run such games, you can instead check out platforms like Crypto Casino where you can still play fun games with the use of your phone.

 Match Day is a simple arcade football game.
 I’ve played it previously on the Spectrum and also seen the Amstrad CPC version so I’ve got something to compare against this time.
 The first thing I notice is that the BBC port has no cup competition to enter, no settings to alter the match length and not even any team names.
 It is literally just a one off game.
 It does have a two player option at least.